golang/vulndb/doc/format.md

 The version at which the vulnerable symbols were obtained.
 Ideally, this is the version just prior to the fix.

+In many cases, this can be inferred automatically via `vulnreport fix`.

 ### `module.vulnerable_at_requires`

 type `[]string`